Use These Quick Links or Scroll Down for All InformationNew SIT Rules Application Process Exam Continuing EducationRenewal

 Continuing education requirements will now match the new rules.
 Thus, every SIT in this one-year renewal cycle will have the remaining seven years to complete the 32 hours of continuing education prior to their renewal.

 If you have any questions or concerns regarding these rule changes, please don’t hesitate to email our licensing division at email@example.com.

-The following documents/items are required to complete an application to take the NCEES Fundamentals of Surveying Exam (SIT Exam):
+The following documents/items are required to complete an application to take the NCEES Fundamentals of Surveying Exam (FS Exam):

 1. Surveyor In Training (S.I.T.)
 Application

 All questions must be answered.
 Failure to complete any portion of the application form will disqualify your application from the Board review.
 This application must be accompanied by a check or money order (unless applicant is a military service member - see section 2).

 The application fee of $80.00 must be submitted with the application.
 This payment must be in the form of a check or money order.
 No cash is accepted.

 A minimum of three reference waivers must be sent to the Board office by a Registered Professional Land Surveyor (RPLS) or Licensed State Land Surveyor (LSLS).
 The form must be submitted in a sealed envelope with their seal stamped on the back of the envelope.